What do you do when local supermarkets are squeezing the life out of your business? One option is to refocus on an area

 In early 2001, Tim was co-running a struggling bakery business with a 70-year history and four shops in south London, but local superstores were undercutting his bread prices.
 "It was the inspirational designs of one of our cake decorators, Steven Howard, which helped us change tack into specialising in celebration cakes," he explains.

 Now brother Kevin runs the business in London and Tim works from Scotland maintaining the website.
-Since going online, the high street side of the business has dwindled into insignificance.
+Since going online, the high street side of the business has dwindled.

 "We closed our three other shops, leaving just the flagship store in Sydenham, south east London," Tim recalls.
 "It makes sense given the greater profit margin and wider catchment of our web operation.
 Running a shop is extremely expensive - why battle when our customers are either prepared to travel to collect cakes or pay for delivery?"

 The Cake Store has 900 different types of cake on offer (all made to order) from the simple to ornate wedding towers.
 By 2008, the total turnover was more than £1.5 million with more than 500 sales per month coming from the web store at an average of £75 each.
 When it was a high street only set-up, the business had less revenue and higher overheads.

-How did they done it?
-Tim explains that the software they chose was critical to help the operation run smoothly.
+How did they do it?
+Tim explains that the ecommerce software they chose was critical to help the operation run smoothly.
 "We find the SellerDeck software is easy to use - great for me as I trained as a chef and am not a techie.
 Plus it is really flexible and has scaled with our growth.
 There's no doubt that ecommerce saved the business."

-For promotion, the firm relies on search engine placement.
+For promotion, the firm relies on search engine optimisation.
 Their budget for marketing is small but their approach works perfectly.